I saw Yamazaki Distiller’s Reserve on sale for seventy quid last week. That’s the world we’re living in.

 Anyone with a sense of taste and enough brain cells to stuff an olive can tell you that Yamazaki Distiller’s Reserve isn’t worth £70.
 But you try telling the market that.
 And it isn’t just because a bloke in a funny hat said the Sherry Cask 2013 was good a few years back.
 Right now, Japanese whisky could be the laziest-made, most bilious puddle of reeking slurry (and it sometimes is) and it’d still sell out.
 Partially because it’s rare, and because much of it was (and is) outstanding.
 But also, quite simply, because it is Japanese.
 And Japanese is in.

-In any case, the upshot of this infatuation, so far as whisky is concerned, is pretty well known and documented.
-The aged stuff whizzed off faster than Usain Bolt with a scotch bonnet up his bum, distilleries that had slowed down production were caught on the hop, prices got silly, age statements were cut, hush-hush scotch got tipped into the blends and quality took a turn for the ropey.
+The upshot of this infatuation, so far as whisky is concerned, is pretty well known and documented.
+The aged stuff whizzed off faster than a rat up a proverbial, distilleries that had slowed down production were caught on the hop, prices got silly, age statements were cut, hush-hush scotch got tipped into the blends and quality took a turn for the ropey.
 Ironically at about the same time that three or four writers published different books on Japanese whisky in the space of about twenty minutes.

 None of this is to say that Japanese whisky is bad.
 Of course, it isn’t.
 Indeed there are still a handful of very smart buys if you shop around.
 But, generally speaking, you do have to do rather a lot of digging or have rather a large wallet.
 It isn’t all enchanted fairy sputum.